gamorosino/bl_app_dbb_DisSeg/README.md

 run_test.sh <outputdir>
 ```

 The script performs the download of the published dataset of the DBB benchmark (https://doi.org/10.25663/brainlife.pub.24) and predict the segmentation volume for each subjects.
-Furthermore, compute the dice score using the published groundtruth and create the final _csv_ file reporting the dice score for each label of the segmented voluem.
+Furthermore, compute the dice score using the published groundtruth and create the final _csv_ file reporting the dice score for each label of the segmented volumes.